xdmnl/api-documentation/source/includes/_endpoints.md

   ]
 }
 ```
-Lists all the conversations in your company in reverse chronological order (latest updated first).
+Lists all the conversations in your company in reverse chronological order (most recently updated first).

 ### HTTP Request